matheuristic/plan9port-config/README.md

-If `stow` was used to symlink the base configuration files, a script to help with autosaving modified files that have yet to be written can be found at `~/.acme/bin/acmeautosave.rc`.
-This script is automatically run by `~/.local/bin/startacme.rc`, but only has effect if the `~/.acme/autosave` directory exists (which it will if the instructions above were followed).
+If `stow` was used to symlink the base configuration files, a script to help with autosaving modified files that have yet to be written can be found at `~/.acme/bin/Asave`.
+This script is designed to be run from within Acme so that it will automatically exit when Acme exits.

-Autosaved modified files are saved to `~/.acme/autosave/%NAMESPACE%/` where `%NAMESPACE%` is the current namespace with slashes replaced by percents.
-For example, when Acme and the autosave script run in namespace `/tmp/ns.someuser.:0`, autosaves are written into the `~/.acme/autosave/%tmp%ns.someuser.:0/` directory.
+Autosaved modified files are stored in `~/.acme/autosave/` by default, with their filenames as the full path after replacing `/` with `%`, ` ` (spaces) with `+`, and `	` (tabs) with `=`.
+Once a file is saved and therefore clean, its autosaved version will be autoremoved.

 ### Guide files